 So what can you do about it?
 If your product/service has happy customers, you can request them to share their honest opinions and leverage them to drive more sales.

 In this post, we’ll brush up the basics of customer testimonials, know about the types, best practices along with examples.
 It will help you build the perfect strategy for your business.
 So, stay tuned!

 Basically, testimonials are the reviews and comments that satisfied customers provide.
 They tell how useful the product or service they used was and how helpful it was to them in overcoming certain challenges.
 You can call them a kind of social proof.

 You can place testimonials on your company’s website in any format.
-Text, video, or audio anything would be suitable.
+Text, interactive video, or audio anything would be suitable.
 They go a long way in boosting sales and building the image of your product or service online.
 There is no better marketing tool than positive feedback from an existing customer.

 The best part about testimonials is that they are fully in your control.
 You are free to choose the ones you want to feature on your website or elsewhere.